-Strolling the streets of one the many charming towns in the US to a wonderful way to spend a day.
-These quaint places often have an interesting history, beautiful buildings and some fabulous boutique shopping.
+Strolling the streets of one of the many charming towns in the US is a wonderful way to spend a day.
+These quaint places often have an interesting history, beautiful buildings, and some fabulous boutique shopping.

 Must Visit Charming US Towns

 Visiting one of these unique US towns makes for a lovely way to spend a weekend away.
 Many of them are particularly stunning in fall; if you love to experience the vibrant fall foliage, check out my top fall foliage weekend getaways in the US!

 For someone who loves visiting small towns, Stanley is like one of the best-kept secrets of Idaho.
 I have been to several other adorable towns while traveling in the United States, but Stanley is one that I would go back to any time.

 There is a long list of things that you can do in Stanley, especially if you love the outdoors.
 And all your experiences will be pretty intimate, since, with less than a hundred residents, it’s rarely crowded.